jamesbrq/ArchipelagoMainMLSS/worlds/ttyd/docs/en_Paper Mario The Thousand-Year Door.md

 Other Features such as Turbo through textboxes (Hold B) and Warping to Rogueport from anywhere (a new Key Item called the Return Pipe you'll start with) have been added for convenience.

-## What is the goal of Paper Mario The Thousand Year Door when randomized?
+## What is the goal of Paper Mario: The Thousand-Year Door when randomized?

 Defeat the Shadow Queen in the Palace of Shadow.
 This requires you to beat a certain number of chapters as well as clear through the palace of shadow.